|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 Alternatively speaking, Wellington Koo's memoirs pointed out that the most Kung family had ever done in the U.S. would be Mme HH Kung's wish to establish an award scholarship for essays relating to China's civil wars in a women's club.
 Mme Chiang Kai-shek had paid out of her private accounts for some financial expenses incurred by some Chinese delegation in the U.S. Other than the two incidents, there was no trace that Republican China was ever involved in bribing the U.S. Congress, at least not before 1954.
 This is especially true after the only hired American defected to the anti-China side in 1948 over the contract renewal issue.

 Chiang Kai-shek, for defeating Li Zongren's vice-presidency, had transported China's gold to Taiwan.
-The total amounts, per his attaché account, would be:
+The total amounts, per his attaché recollection, would be:

 2,600,000 ounces - Taipei